 In 2007, Spire Capital Partners finalized a deal with PBR to acquire the interests of many of the retired founding riders and invest in the growth of the organization.
 Those first 20 bull riders had turned their $1,000 into millions.

-In May 2015, PBR was acquired by Endeavor, a global leader in sports, entertainment and fashion.
+In May 2015, PBR was acquired by Endeavor, and PBR is now a subsidiary of IMG, a global leader in sports, fashion, events and media.

 For every rider, the ultimate goal is to qualify for the PBR World Finals, the richest bull riding event on the planet, with the season champion receiving the golden World Championship buckle and $1 million bonus.

 The 20 original founders took a substantial gamble when pooling their limited resources to fund the grassroots operation.
 Yet, the risk has certainly paid off.
-Investors like Spire Capital Partners and Endeavor, and partnerships with Ford, Monster Energy, Wrangler, and the city of Las Vegas have helped the PBR annually award more than $10 million.
+Investors like Spire Capital Partners and Endeavor, and partnerships with Monster Energy, U.S. Border Patrol, Pluto TV, Wrangler, Tractor Supply Co. and Cooper Tires, among others, have helped the PBR annually award more than $10 million.

-On social media, from January through November 2020, PBR generated more than 1.7 billion impressions on social media, 606 million video views and 629 million video minutes viewed.
-PBR’s channels are recognized to have among the most fan engagement of all major sports.
+On social media, from January through November 2021, PBR generated more than 3.1 billion impressions on social media, 1.1 billion video views and 1.2 billion video minutes viewed.